Intense Pulsed Light™ Treatment in San Francisco, CA

-With many different treatment options on today’s market, Photorejuvenatiion with IPL is the most versatile.
+With many different treatment options on today’s market, Photorejuvenation with IPL is the most versatile.
 IPL can treat numerous skin conditions at once.
-It is effective on red blemishes that originate from blood vessels, as well as brown pigment blemishes in the form of freckles, age spots and other sun damage.
+It is effective on red blemishes that originate from blood vessels, as well as brown pigment blemishes in the form of freckles, age spots, and other sun damage.
 It also stimulates collagen production and helps to improve fine lines and large pore size.

-IPL Skin Treatments using Photorejuvenation offers a solution that:
+IPL Skin Treatments using Photorejuvenation offers a solution: